 (1) Fossil compressed natural gas.
 For fossil compressed natural gas, the opt-in party is the owner of the fueling equipment at the facility where the fossil compressed natural gas is dispensed for use in motor vehicles.

 (2) Biogas compressed natural gas.
-For biogas compressed natural gas that is dispensed directly into motor vehicles in Oregon without first being blended with fossil compressed natural gas, the initial opt-in party is the Oregon producer or importer of the biogas.
+For biogas compressed natural gas that is dispensed directly into motor vehicles in Oregon without first being blended with fossil compressed natural gas, the opt-in party is the Oregon producer or importer of the biogas.

 (3) Fossil liquefied natural gas.
 For fossil liquefied natural gas:

-(a) For fuel that is a regulated fuel under OAR 340-253-0200(2)(c), the initial regulated party is the owner of the liquefied natural gas when it is transferred to the facility where the liquefied natural gas is dispensed for use into motor vehicles; or
+(a) For fuel that is a regulated fuel under OAR 340-253-0200(2)(c), the regulated party is the owner of the liquefied natural gas when it is transferred to the facility where the liquefied natural gas is dispensed for use into motor vehicles; or

-(b) For fuel that is an opt-in fuel under OAR 340-253-0200(3)(e), the initial opt-in party is the owner of the liquefied natural gas when it is transferred to the facility where the liquefied natural gas is dispensed for use into motor vehicles.
+(b) For fuel that is an opt-in fuel under OAR 340-253-0200(3)(e), the opt-in party is the owner of the liquefied natural gas when it is transferred to the facility where the liquefied natural gas is dispensed for use into motor vehicles.

 (4) Biogas liquefied natural gas.
-For biogas liquefied natural gas that is dispensed directly into motor vehicles in Oregon without first being blended with fossil liquefied natural gas, the initial opt-in party is the Oregon producer or importer of the biogas liquefied natural gas.
+For biogas liquefied natural gas that is dispensed directly into motor vehicles in Oregon without first being blended with fossil liquefied natural gas, the opt-in party is the Oregon producer or importer of the biogas liquefied natural gas.

 (5) Biogas compressed natural gas added to fossil compressed natural gas.
 For blends of these fuels, the opt-in parties for each of the component fuel types of the blended fuel remains the same as provide in sections (1) through (4).